platformsh/platformsh-docs/src/gettingstarted/own-code/step-4.md

 <center>

 <a href="/gettingstarted/own-code/step-3.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/own-code/step-5.html" class="buttongen small">I have configured my SSH key in the management console</a>
+<a href="/gettingstarted/own-code/step-5.html" class="buttongen small">I have created a project using the CLI</a>

 </center>